abiy-tasissa/K-Deep-Simplex-KDS-algorithm/README.md

                       Example: `mnist_accuracy_3_4.mat` loads the sparse coefficient matrix with pre-processing set to (3) and lambda set to 400.
 `KDS_Complexity_Plots.m` and `SMCE_Complexity_Plots.m`: These scripts will reproduce the complexity plots in the supplementary.

-'SpectralClustering_fast.m': A faster implementation of spectral clustering.
+`SpectralClustering_fast.m`: A faster implementation of spectral clustering.

-'load_salinas.m' and 'load_yale.m': Scripts that load the Salinas-A and Yale B datasets.
+`load_salinas.m` and `load_yale.m`: Scripts that load the Salinas-A and Yale B datasets.

 You can download all the necessary additional data from [here](https://www.dropbox.com/scl/fo/im6dmydz5fqgykoe1u6es/h?rlkey=4jlpzn965rt7yjefznrjqvci1&dl=0).
 To set up the SPAMS package, needed to run demo_esc, refer to the instructions
 [here] (https://thoth.inrialpes.fr/people/mairal/spams/).